jensens/blog/blog/2024/esp8266-platformio-littlefs.md

 ---

-# LittleFS with Platformio and the ESP8266/ NodeMCU
+# LittleFS with VSCode/Platformio and ESP8266/ NodeMCU

 The current manuals are not exact enough for me.
 I want to use the LittleFS filesystem with the ESP8266 and Platform.io.
 But for some reason I got no files on the device.